hmrc/customs-declarations/README.md

 - Run with test endpoints: `sbt 'run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`

 ##  Service Manager Profiles
-The Customs Declarations application can be run locally from Service Manager using the following profiles: -
+The Customs Declarations service can be run locally from Service Manager, using the following profiles:

 | Profile Details                       | Command                                                           | Description                                                    |
 |---------------------------------------|:------------------------------------------------------------------|----------------------------------------------------------------|